Intent

 Implementation

-Releasing Potential In Year 7 students are introduced to the basic conventions of theatre and storytelling, exploring skill of characterisation, using physical and vocal skills.
+Releasing Potential – In Year 7 students are introduced to the basic conventions of theatre and storytelling, exploring skill of characterisation, using physical and vocal skills.
 Students will also learn the basics of staging plays they have devised themselves.
-Students will also begin to explore physical theatre through a horror scheme of work.
-This unit also includes how to create atmosphere and tension and how to use the lighting desk to create this feeling.
 In these lessons, students will develop group work and problem-solving abilities alongside dramatic techniques.
 The emphasis is on mastering the skills required to perform in character, with confidence to a small audience of their peers.

 Once in Year 8, all students explore ways that movement can be used within performance to communicate meaning to an audience.
-Students learn about genres in theatre and start off with Comedy including Melodrama, Slapstick Comedy and Physical theatre.
-This scheme aims to develop student’s self confidence in moving with control in a range of scenes.
+Students learn about genres in theatre and start off with Murder Mystery and working with professional scripts.
+This scheme aims to develop student's self confidence in moving with control in a range of scenes.
 This topic also covers the basics of technical directing for stage, learning lines and recreating characters an important part of study at Key Stage 4 whilst looking at script work.

 In year 9 students begin to develop the skills autonomously in readiness for RSL Acting.
 These topics look at different genres in Drama, devising from a set stimulus and learning lines to recreate a well-known script.
 Students will also take part in performance within school as well as to parents to help prepare them for the performance aspect that is essential when studying RSL Acting.